 ), it’s members thought that Lu Zhongyi (路中一, 1849-1925), the seventeenth Patriarch of I-Kuan Dao, was the last Maitreya’s incarnation.

 As the incarnation of Maitreya, Monk Bu-Dai’s image influences profoundly Maitreya’s image in China.
 Originally, the status of Maitreya was Greek style.
 Referencing to Greek aesthetics and myth, the status is slender and wears a corolla.
 It is because of Alexander the Great invading India and founding some Indo-Greek kingdoms.
 However, in China, Maitreya’s image was changed during Song Dynasty.
 Maitreya’s image became having a fat face with smile and a big stomach.
 These new image’s elements means he is open-minded and tolerance.
 As a result, Maitreya becomes a Cai shen (財神),a fortune god, now.
 In Taiwan, there are many shops or stores enshrining Maitreya.
 However, there are few Buddhist temples enshrining Maitreya.
-Most of the huge Maitreya statuses are settled by I-Kuan Dao, and Maitreya is majorly enshrined by the disciples of Yi-guan Dao.
+Some of the huge Maitreya statuses are settled by I-Kuan Dao, and Maitreya is majorly enshrined by the disciples of I-Kuan Dao.
 People even forget his Inido identity sometimes.
 Maitreya is one of the Buddhists figures who really come to term with Chinese culture.

 Keywords: Maitreya, the Future Buddha, Monk Bu-Dai